God’s Work, God’s Disposition, and God Himself III” (Part Three) | The Church of Almighty God

-(Mt 18:12-14) “How think you? if a man have an hundred sheep, and one of them be gone astray, does he not leave the ninety and nine, and goes into the mountains, and seeks that which is gone astray?
+3. The Parable of the Lost Sheep(Mat 18:12-14) How think you? if a man have an hundred sheep, and one of them be gone astray, does he not leave the ninety and nine, and goes into the mountains, and seeks that which is gone astray?
 And if so be that he find it, truly I say to you, he rejoices more of that sheep, than of the ninety and nine which went not astray.
-Even so it is not the will of your Father which is in heaven, that one of these little ones should perish.”
+Even so it is not the will of your Father which is in heaven, that one of these little ones should perish.

 4. Forgive Seventy Times Seven

-(Mt 18:21-22) Then came Peter to him, and said, Lord, how oft shall my brother sin against me, and I forgive him? till seven times?
+(Mat 18:21-22) Then came Peter to him, and said, Lord, how oft shall my brother sin against me, and I forgive him? till seven times?
 Jesus said to him, I say not to you, Until seven times: but, Until seventy times seven.

-5. The Love of the Lord
+5. The Lord’s Love

-(Mt 22:37-39) Jesus said to him, You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
+(Mat 22:37-39) Jesus said to him, You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the first and great commandment.
 And the second is like to it, You shall love your neighbor as yourself.